IB Study GuidesSeptember 13, 2025

 The Biology Extended Essay is an independent, self-directed piece of research on a biological topic of your choice.
 It allows you to delve deeper into an area of biology that interests you, develop your research skills, and demonstrate your understanding of scientific methodology.
 This essay is a significant component of your IB Diploma, contributing to your overall score.

-Criterion A: Focus and Method (6 marks)
+Focus and Method Planning

 Tips for success: